 - Professional development of commercial staff

 The review found that data and approaches were best developed in the field of financial management.
-Recommendations included an emphasis on open-book accounting which has been well used in some areas, but is not something I would generally advocate.
-It is easily manipulated by suppliers, is expensive and requires such a high level of skill in scrutiny that it is rarely operated effectively.
+It emphasised open-book accounting which worked well in some areas.
+This is not something I would generally advocate.
+It is easily manipulated by suppliers, is expensive and requires such a high level of skill in scrutiny that it is rarely available.
 Other approaches such as periodic benchmarking and maturity review are more generally effective.

 The Public Accounts Committee alighted with enthusiasm on a contrite statement made by the Group Chief Executive of Serco as the rack was tightened: “there should be a new dispensation, a new way of thinking about how companies do business with the government, which is that companies owe a duty of care to the taxpayer.”
-This was elevated to prominence in their summary.
+They featured this prominently in the summary.

 One can simultaneously hear the cries of “oh, that would be wonderful!” from the committee and the despairing thud of skull on table from the commercial folk present.
 Ethical operation is essential; just do not rely on it as a substitute for effective governance.
-They are more likely to succeed if the measures and incentives are aligned to the delivery of business benefit, and attention is paid to holding people to account through well-formed governance processes and structures.
+Contracts are more likely to succeed if the measures and incentives are aligned to the delivery of business benefit.
+Commercial managers must pay attention to holding people to account through well-formed governance processes and structures.
 Unless you put in the work, you will not get the benefit.
 The return on investment can be significant.

-There were some curious statements made about government’s ability to develop and retain competent contract management staff.
-This focussed on the policy shackles that are perceived as preventing government paying a commercial rate to able people, thus being at a permanent disadvantage with respect to the private sector.
+The report made some curious statements made about government’s ability to develop and retain competent contract management staff.
+These focussed on the policy shackles that prevent government paying a commercial rate to able people, thus being at a permanent disadvantage with respect to the private sector.
 This seems to overlook the fact that every HR director has a continual struggle with staff recruitment and retention.
 There are cyclical shifts; in recession government offered higher rates than much of what was available in the private sector.

 Policy constraint does not wash as a justification in itself.
-What is more likely is that the immaturity of contract management in government means that too many departments put such a low value on the role that an inappropriate grade of staff is hired.
+What is more likely is that the immature contract management in government means that too many departments put a low value on the role and hire an inappropriate grade of staff.
 Unfortunately if this is the root cause, hiring in contract management as a service may also sacrifice quality to the cheapest bidder.

 Most private sector organisations face an imbalance of power between their own staff who rarely go through major outsource service provision and supplier commercial staff who do it all the time.
 The normal approach is to hire in a sourcing advisor to restore the balance.
 Such assistance is most frequently for the short-term sourcing phase, and occasionally to establish a stronger on-going contract management capability.
-On-going operation is then passed to permanent staff who may have been recruited as part of the project.
+Permanent staff hired as part of the project then take on continuing commercial operations.
 The greatest overall benefit to the customer comes from effective contract management and governance over the life of the agreement, as the reports acknowledge.
 Constructing good governance and practice in an organisation takes time, effort and expert guidance.

 Both government and private organisations suffer weaknesses in contract management.
 Most private organisations keep their indiscretions quiet.
 The advantage of such public investigation is that they can provide powerful incentives and immediate facts from which to learn.
 All should do so, for as the NAO found: “The government will not get value for money from its contracts until it improves contract management.”
 The same may well be true for your organisation.